-The Company has recorded \$921,583 and \$817,316 of refundable security deposits as of December 31, 2018 and 2017, respectively, for various physical therapy and occupational health clinics in other assets in the consolidated balance sheets.
+The Company has recorded \$921,583 of refundable security deposits as of December 31, 2018 for various physical therapy and occupational health clinics in other assets in the consolidated balance sheet.

 Long-Lived Assets

 Property and equipment, net

 Property and equipment, net is stated at cost less accumulated depreciation.
 Depreciation is recorded using the straight-line method over the estimated useful lives of the related assets.
 Leasehold improvements are amortized using the straight-line method over the shorter of the estimated useful lives of the improvements or the remaining lease term.